lwjohnst86/analyzing-cohorts-course/slides/chapter_2_video_3.md

 `@script`
-Let's take a look at what the transformations do.
-First, check how scaling doesn't really change the distribution, but now the middle is more or less at zero and the units are interpreted as "standard deviations from the mean".
+The plot then looks like this.
+Check how scaling doesn't really change the distribution, but now the middle is more or less at zero and the units are interpreted as "standard deviations from the mean".
 Compare this to the logarithm.
-In this particular example it doesn't change the distribution, however in general it can strongly shrink the distribution.
+In this particular example it doesn't change the distribution, but in general it can strongly shrink the distribution.
 Finally, see how the inverse literally inverts the distribution.
-But notice the units and consider how this influences the interpretation in later analyses.
+But notice the units for each and consider how this influences the interpretation in later analyses.

 ---